 An Annual General Meeting shall be held each year.
 The Secretary must serve notice of meeting to all members at least 14 days before the proposed date.
 The purpose of the meeting is to listen to the Chairman’s report, elect the Committee for the ensuing year, receive reports from the secretary and treasurer and discuss matters considered appropriate by the outgoing Committee.

-Special General Meetings may be called from time to time to discuss and agree matters of significant importance to the Association.
+Special General Meetings may be called from time to time to discuss and agree matters of significant importance to the Group.

-General Meetings may be called from time to time to discuss matters of interest to the Association.
+General Meetings may be called from time to time to discuss matters of interest to the Group.

 An Extra-ordinary General Meeting may be requested by a minimum of 25% of the membership and notification sent to the Secretary at least 14 days before the date proposed, stating clearly the purpose of the meeting in writing.